TV-Rename/Website/_manual/options/preferences-rss-json-search.md

 **If things go wrong...**

-If you are having trouble setting up either of the above searches there is a new tick box at the bottom of the window which may help.

-Ticking the "Detailed logging" box will greatly increase the log detail around either of the searches and will help with problem diagnostics.
+Ticking the "Detailed logging" box will greatly increase the log detail around either the RSS or JSON searches providing lots of detail - useful ifyou are having trouble setting up either of the searches.

 It is recommended that you only use this option if you need to.
-When ticked the size of the log file will grow very quickly
+When ticked the size of the log file will grow very quickly.

 {:.toplink}
 [Return to Top]()